-In 1949 Mugabe received a scholarship to the all-black college at Fort Hare in South Africa‘s Cape Province where he met other future African leaders such as Julius Nyerere and Kenneth Kaunda.
-By the time of his graduation in 1951 with a Bachelor’s Degree in History and English, Mugabe had already become fascinated with politics and joined South Africa’s African National Congress (ANC).
+In 1949, Mugabe received a scholarship to the all-black college at Fort Hare in South Africa‘s Cape Province, where he met other future African leaders such as Julius Nyerere and Kenneth Kaunda.
+By the time of his graduation in 1951 with a bachelor’s degree in history and English, Mugabe had already become fascinated with politics and joined South Africa’s African National Congress (ANC).
 Mugabe taught in Northern Rhodesia between 1955 and 1958 and later in Ghana (1958-1960) before returning home to Southern Rhodesia in 1960.

-Mugabe joined the National Democratic Party, an anti-colonial political group that in 1963 was banned when it became the Zimbabwe African People’s Union (ZAPU) under Joshua Nkomo and demanded an end to colonial rule.
+Mugabe joined the National Democratic Party, an anti-colonial political group that was banned in 1963 when it became the Zimbabwe African People’s Union (ZAPU) under Joshua Nkomo and demanded an end to colonial rule.
 Mugabe then joined the rival Zimbabwe African National Union (ZANU) led by Rev. Ndabaningi Sithole which also called for independence and was subsequently banned.

-Although the first decade of Mugabe’s rule led to better nutrition and less poverty among the African majority, by the early 1990s, as his economic policies hurt the general population and increased the potential for political opposition, he increasing turned to repressive measures to control the nation.
+Although the first decade of Mugabe’s rule led to better nutrition and less poverty among the African majority, by the early 1990s, as his economic policies hurt the general population and increased the potential for political opposition, he increasingly turned to repressive measures to control the nation.

 In 1998 and 2000, riots over food shortages and high prices on government-controlled commodities broke out in major Zimbabwean cities.
 By this point, opposition to Mugabe was growing both within Zimbabwe and around the world.
 With the army and police remaining loyal and having developed a political system that rewarded his most loyal followers, Mugabe managed to maintain control of the nation.